 - Wound healing

 Bloodroot supplements contain many active ingredients including Sanguinarine at different concentration levels.
-The molecular pathways which are regulated by Bloodroot include Cell Cycle, NFKB Signaling, Cell Cycle Checkpoints, RAS-RAF Signaling and Oxidative Stress.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Bloodroot include Amino Acid Metabolism, Cell Cycle, Cell Cycle Checkpoints and Immune Evasion Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Bloodroot individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Bloodroot for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Bloodroot use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Bloodroot over other nutritional supplements – do consider all these factors.

-1. Will Bloodroot Supplements benefit Cancer Patients with Metastatic Squamous Neck Cancer with Occult Primary undergoing Ifosfamide treatment?
+1. Will Bloodroot Supplements benefit Primary Anaplastic Ependymoma patients undergoing Radiation treatment?

-2. Will Bloodroot Supplements benefit Cancer Patients with Primary Central Nervous System Lymphoma undergoing Fluorouracil Treatment?
+2. Will Bloodroot Supplements benefit Primary Mucinous colorectal adenocarcinoma Patients undergoing Capecitabine Treatment?

-Primary Central Nervous System Lymphoma is characterized and driven by specific genetic mutations like MYD88 and CD79B leading to biochemical pathway changes in NFKB Signaling, B Cell Receptor Signaling and RAS-RAF Signaling.
-A cancer treatment like Fluorouracil works through specific pathway mechanisms.
+Primary Mucinous colorectal adenocarcinoma is characterized and driven by specific genetic mutations like TTN, APC and KRAS leading to biochemical pathway changes in Amino Acid Metabolism, Angiogenesis, G-protein-coupled Receptor Signaling and Growth Factor Signaling.
+A cancer treatment like Capecitabine works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Bloodroot supplement should be considered for Primary Central Nervous System Lymphoma along with treatment Fluorouracil.
-Bloodroot supplement impacts pathways/processes like NFKB Signaling which either obstruct drivers of the disease and/or improve the Fluorouracil treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Bloodroot supplements should be considered for Primary Mucinous colorectal adenocarcinoma along with the treatment Capecitabine.
+Bloodroot supplement impacts pathways/processes like Amino Acid Metabolism which either obstruct drivers of Primary Mucinous colorectal adenocarcinoma and/or improve Capecitabine treatment effect.

 Foods to Eat After Cancer Diagnosis!